These are the best outdoor activities in Las Vegas.

 Whether you want to play on the water or hike a trail, Lake Mead National Recreation Area has a lot to offer.

 You can rent a boat from Lake Mead Mojave Adventures and go on a self-guided tour.
-The watersports like boating, kayaking, SUP, etc are perfect for the hot summer weather.
-When the weather is cooler, check out hikes like the Historic Railroad Trail.
+Watersports like boating, kayaking, SUP, etc are perfect for the hot summer weather.
+When the weather is cooler, check out hikes like the Historic Railroad Trail or explore the hot springs (see the next item on the list!).

 If you’re looking for an adventurous hike with natural hot springs at the end, check out the Gold Strike Hot Springs Trail.